Social media marker Cool Things to Include When Building a House - Forme Homes

 5. Deep Pour Basement.
 Basements can be more functional if they have higher ceilings, which is better known as a deep-pour basement.
 Basements are quite rare in Australia, so it’s likely not something you can find already built on the open market.
 So whether you’re thinking of a wine cellar or a man cave, the opportunity to include a basement in your home is an opportunity you should consider when designing your custom-built home.
 A deep-pour basement can add extra living or storage space to your home without impacting the main house design.

 6. Expanded Garage.
 No one ever said they have “too much garage room,” so consider an expanded garage in your custom build.
-Changing a garage from two-car to three will allow more room for storage, a workbench, or an extra car if you are lucky enough to have one.
+Changing a garage from two-car to three will allow more room for storage, a workbench, a caravan and towing equipment, or an extra car if you are lucky enough to have one.

 Building your dream home is a wonderful opportunity to create a space that reflects your personality and style.
 There are so many features that can be customised to suit your wants and needs and a multitude of cool things to make your home amazing.
 Our list of 37 cool things covers everything from inbuilt technology to smart homes, outdoor living, custom rooms, and cool hidden storage ideas.
 If you want to design a custom home that truly reflects your lifestyle, have a chat with the team at Forme Homes today.